rareyesdev/react-template/README.md

 ### `mocha`
 Test runner

+### `nodemon`
+- Restarts webpack-dev-server when webpack's configuration changes in development mode
+- Restarts express server when any file changes in production mode

 ### `nyc`
 Istanbul's state of the art command line interface.
 Reports code coverage in several formats